kaedroho/django-modelsearch/docs/searching.md

 ### Faceted search

-Wagtail supports faceted search, which is a kind of filtering based on a taxonomy field (such as category or page type).
+Django Modelsearch supports faceted search, which is a kind of filtering based on a taxonomy field (such as category or page type).

 The `.facet(field_name)` method returns an `OrderedDict`.
 The keys are